McDonnell Douglas KC-10 Extender: Further developments

-To modernize the KC-10, the USAF has awarded a contract to Boeing in 2010 to upgrade the fleet of 59 aircraft with new Communication, navigation and surveillance and air traffic management (CNS/ATM) system.
+In 2010, the USAF awarded a contract to Boeing to upgrade the fleet of 59 aircraft with new Communication, navigation and surveillance and air traffic management (CNS/ATM) system.
 This was to allow the aircraft to fly in civil airspace as new ICAO and FAA standards took effect in 2015.
-Rockwell Collins was also awarded a contract in 2011 for avionics and systems integration for the cockpit modernization program.
+Rockwell Collins was awarded a contract in 2011 for avionics and systems integration for the cockpit modernization program.

 Operational history

 United States

 The first KC-10 was delivered to the Air Force's Strategic Air Command (SAC) in March 1981 at Barksdale AFB.
-In 1982 a newly renamed 22nd Air Refueling Wing (formerly the 22nd Bombardment Wing) was re-equipped with KC-10A Extenders and became the 2nd Air Force Unit to operate the new tankers.
+In 1982 a newly renamed 22d Air Refueling Wing, formerly the 22d Bombardment Wing, was re-equipped with KC-10A Extenders and became the second Air Force unit to operate the new tankers.
 The 60th and final KC-10 was delivered on 29 November 1988.
 The KC-10s served with SAC until 1992, when they were reassigned to the newly established Air Mobility Command.
 In the aerial refueling role, the KC-10s have been operated largely in the strategic refueling of large number of tactical aircraft on ferry flights and the refueling of other strategic transport aircraft.
 Conversely, the KC-135 fleet has operated largely in the in-theater tactical role.
-There are 59 KC-10 Extenders in service with the USAF as of 2010.
-The USAF's KC-10s are stationed primarily at Travis AFB, California, and McGuire AFB, now part of Joint Base McGuire-Dix-Lakehurst, in New Jersey.
+There were 59 KC-10 Extenders in service with the USAF as of 2010.
+The USAF's KC-10s were stationed primarily at Travis AFB, California, and McGuire AFB, now part of Joint Base McGuire-Dix-Lakehurst, in New Jersey.

 When faced with refusals of basing and overflight rights from continental European countries during Operation El Dorado Canyon, the U.S. was forced to use the UK-based F-111s in the 1986 air-strikes against Libya.
 The KC-10s and KC-135s allowed 29 F-111s, along with other Air Force and Navy aircraft, to reach their targets.
-The KC-10 again played a key role during Operations Desert Shield and Desert Storm in 1991; KC-10s facilitated the deployment of tactical, strategic, and transport aircraft to Saudi Arabia.
+The KC-10 again played a key role during Operations Desert Shield and Desert Storm in 1991.
+KC-10s facilitated the deployment of tactical, strategic, and transport aircraft to Saudi Arabia.
 In the early stages of Operation Desert Shield, aerial refueling was key to the rapid airlift of materiel and forces.
 In addition to refueling airlift aircraft, the KC-10, along with the smaller KC-135, moved thousands of tons of cargo and thousands of troops in support of the massive buildup.
 The KC-10 and the KC-135 conducted about 51,700 separate refueling operations and delivered 125 million gallons (475 million liters) of fuel without missing a single scheduled rendezvous.